-Overall, pharmacological treatments do not appear to be effective in altering the nature and course of borderline personality disorder.
+Overall, pharmacological treatments do not appear to alter the nature and course of borderline personality disorder.
 However, they may be useful in the short-term in controlling acute symptoms.

 If a pharmacological treatment is prescribed to a woman with borderline personality disorder, consideration should be given to avoiding medications that: